Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

   - Installing the Snowflake VS Code extension
 - Starting a hosted, web-based VS Code editor

-Once the codepsace has been created and started you should see a hosted web-based version of VS Code with your forked repository set up!
+Once the codespace has been created and started you should see a hosted web-based version of VS Code with your forked repository set up!
 Just a couple more things and we're ready to start.

 ### Configure Snowflake Credentials
 We will not be directly using [the SnowCLI command line client](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) for this Quickstart, but we will be storing our Snowflake connection details in the SnowCLI connections file located at `~/.snowflake/connections.toml`.
 A default connection file was created for you during the codespace setup.